Huma Qureshi: Career expansion (2019–present)

 In 2019, Qureshi played the title character in the Netflix dystopian series Leila, based on the novel of the same name.
-Directed by Deepa Mehta, Shanker Raman and Pawan Kumar, the series premiered on 14 June 2019 to mostly positive review from critics with particular praise for Qureshi's performance.
+Directed by Deepa Mehta, Shanker Raman and Pawan Kumar, the series premiered on 14 June 2019 to mostly positive reviews from critics with particular praise for Qureshi's performance.
 Hiba Beg of The Quint felt that Qureshi's "raw presence in the show is as real as it gets on screen."
-In 2021 she also featured in web series Maharani in which she played the role of Rani Bharti which was also received very well by critics and for that she received the Filmfare OTT award.
-Later the year. she completed an American film Army of the Dead which was her Hollywood debut.
+In 2021, she starred in the web series Maharani in which she played the role of Rani Bharti, which was also received very well by critics and earned her the Filmfare OTT Award for Best Actress (Critics) in a Drama Series.
+Later that year, she made her Hollywood debut with the film Army of the Dead.
 She also returned to TV and hosted the reality show Fit Fab Feast in Zee Cafe.
-After that she featured in Akshay Kumar's film Bell Bottom and done a second Tamil film Valimai.
+She also featured in Akshay Kumar's film Bell Bottom and starred in her second Tamil film Valimai.

-In 2022 she did her third web series Mithya which was the remake of the British series Cheat.
-She was also seen in Monica, O My Darling and Double XL in 2022.
+In 2022, she acted in her third web series, Mithya, which was the remake of the British series Cheat.
+She was also seen in lead roles in the films Monica, O My Darling and Double XL in 2022.

 In April 2022, Qureshi signed to play chef Tarla Dalal in her biopic.
-It is produced by Ronnie Screwvala, Ashwiny Iyer Tiwari and Nitesh Tiwari, and directed by Piyush Gupta.
+Titled Tarla, it was produced by Ronnie Screwvala, Ashwiny Iyer Tiwari and Nitesh Tiwari, and directed by Piyush Gupta.
+It was released on 7 July 2023 on ZEE5.
+In the same year, she reprised her role as Pushpa Pandey Mishra in the film Jolly LLB 3.

+In 2026, she starred as a deaf and mute assassin in the film Baby Do Die Do.
+She is now set to star in the Geetu Mohandas-directorial Toxic.

 Personal life

 Qureshi has been in relationship with director and writer Mudassar Aziz.
 According to media reports, the couple broke up in 2022, after three years of dating.
 As of 2024, Qureshi is being linked with actor Rachit Singh by tabloids.

+According to a May 2026 report by Hindustan Times, Qureshi and Singh will marry in an intimate ceremony in October or November 2026.

 Qureshi is a Muslim.
 In an interview, she said being a Muslim, she never felt 'different' in India.
 She further said, "I never realised that I am Muslim and I am different.
 My father is running a restaurant, Saleem's in Kailash Colony (of Delhi).
 In my personal experience, I have never felt it."